OmarReda2/ecommerce-database-design-/README.md

     JOIN orders o ON od.order_id = o.id
     where order_date::date = '2025-11-01'

 > ### 5.
-Write an SQL query to generate a monthly report of the top-selling products in a given month.
+SQL query to generate a monthly report of the top-selling products in a given month.

 	SELECT p.id, p.name, SUM(od.quantity) AS most_sold
 	FROM order_details od